This post contains affiliate links. As an Amazon Associate I earn from qualifying purchases. For more info, read my Disclosure Policy.

 A large portion of the book is about Charlie’s school life, friendships, and initiation into the A’s.
 The initiation process involves an elaborate scavenger hunt, that often has risks.
 The mystery part comes from Charlie learning something new about her mother, which reignites Charlie’s interest in her mother’s disappearance.
 She decides to look into the past, and attempt to uncover what happened.

 This is listed under adult fiction, but it reads like a YA mystery.
 I was fine with that, but if you don’t like YA books, then this might not be a good fit for you.
-If you enjoy YA, mysteries, and books that involve elite boarding schools, then this is perfect for you.
+If you enjoy young adult, mysteries, and books that involve elite boarding schools, then this is perfect for you.

-A compelling debut novel.
+All These Beautiful Strangers compelling debut novel.
 Captivating, mysterious, and clever.
 I look forward to reading more by this author.